sc3/sc3/README.md

 # What is Supreme Chi-Town Coding Crew?

-Supreme Chi-Town Coding Crew (SC3) are volunteer developers that educates a diverse group of Chicagoans in practical software development skills and collaboratively develops useful web applications and sites.
+Supreme Chi-Town Coding Crew (SC3) are volunteer developers that educate a diverse group of Chicagoans in practical software development skills and who collaboratively develop useful web applications and sites.

 # Who is Supreme Chi-Town Coding Crew?

 * Sabine Ye
 * Jimmie Glover
 * David Eads

+# How do I join?

+Come to OpenHack at FreeGeek Chicago, every Wednesday night from 6pm-8pm at 3411 W. Diversey.
+Details available on the [FreeGeek Chicago calendar](http://freegeekchicago.org/calendar).

 # Our goals